mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

    --profile mojaiac
    ```

-##### Provision the Control Center host VM
+##### Provision build server

 Deploy a dedicated VM to host the Control Center utility container.
 This will serve as the "build server".
 This build server can be re-used for any future deployments.

 VM specifications: